JATS4R/validator/README.md

 source bin/setenv.sh
 ```

-After initially cloning the repository, to configure the necessary tools,
+After initially cloning the repository, in order to configure the necessary tools,
 you'll need to run

 ```